- From £11.25

 Finally, some lawns will be affected more than others.
 The following conditions may increase severity of attack:

 The most important control measure, used by green keepers world wide, is to maintain a good supply of nitrogen in the turf to promote growth.
 This enables the disease to be mowed out.
 A fertiliser containing some potassium as well is often preferable.
 Any of the Lawnsmith Spring & Summer Fertilisers will provide the correct nutrients and have sufficient strength.
 In addition:

 Though fungicides are available you are going to need to be on the ball as treatment prior to attack is the best way to control this disease.
 Treat too early and the fungicide runs out of steam and too late defeats the object.
 This means the skills of a green keeper are required which makes treatment a problem!

 Add to that, you will need to treat several times in a year and as treatment prevents the grass building up its own resistance to the disease you will get locked into an an annual cycle of treatments.
-Personally I wouldn’t bother and just do your best with lawn care practices to reduce its impact.
+Personally I wouldn’t bother and just do your best with good lawn care practices and a well timed dose of fertiliser to reduce its impact.
 Once conditions improve the lawn will recover with no lasting damage.

 1 item(s) added to your compare list